adamjvr/BigBitch3D-2020/README.md

 # BigBitch3D-2020
-A very large 3D printer build out of 2020 and 2040 extrusion, a RepRap conversion for TonyXY500
+A very large 3D printer build out of 2020 and 2040 extrusion, a RepRap conversion for TronXY X5SA or can be 100% self sourced no special parts required 100% RepRap

 BOM: